NuclearKev/jul-mode/README.md

 If you wish to see the output of the install, remove, or upgrade command, you can switch to the `pkg $(command) Output' buffer; where command is add, remove, or upgrade.

+### Extras
+If you find yourself wanting to view what packages are installed but don't want to sync with the server, you can run the `jul-package-list-installed' command.
+This will only show you what you have installed; perfect if you don't have Internet connection.
+You can still remove packages in this mode.